The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Experiment Result Analysis

 \subsubsection{Generalization Capability Analysis}

 We investigate how well reasoning skills learned through CoT distillation on a source dataset transfer to related but distinct target datasets.
-The analysis primarily references Table 4, which compares Zero-Shot performance on a target task with the OOD performance achieved after fine-tuning on a source task.
-For all experiments, we use Llama-3.1-8B as our student model.
-OOD Datasets were chosen as follows: BoolQ~\citep{clark2019boolq} was used for SQA, OBQA~\citep{OpenBookQA2018} for ARC, ESNLI~\citep{camburu2018snli} for ANLI, GSM8K-Rev~\citep{guo-etal-2024-exploring} and MATH for GSM8K, GSM8K for MATH, Webarena-easy for Webarena-hard and vice versa, Ok-VQA for Visual-CoT and vice versa.

-\textbf{Q11.
-How does fine-tuning on a source dataset generally impact Out-of-Distribution (OOD) performance compared to Zero-Shot performance on the target dataset?} Table~\ref{tab:4} consistently shows that fine-tuning on a source dataset, even if different from the target, generally leads to substantial improvements in OOD performance on the target dataset compared to its Zero-Shot accuracy.
-For instance, after training on SQA, OOD performance on BoolQ improves from $54.75\%$ to $64.16\%$.
-Similarly, training on ARC boosts OBQA performance.
-This trend holds across textual, mathematical, agentic, and even some visual task pairings, indicating that the reasoning skills learned via CoT distillation possess a notable degree of transferability.
+The analysis primarily references Table 4, while all experimental settings are explained in Appendix~\ref{app:gen}.